DebuggingaHopper/CapTech_Fitness-wellness_map/README.md

     app.run(debug=True)
 ```

-This makes it so that the Map created is returned as an html and would have the app do the function index when executed displaying the user the created interactive map.
+This makes it so that the Map created is returned as an HTML and would have the app do the function index when executed, displaying the user the created interactive map.